kamioftea/advent-of-code-2017/src/main/tut/Day23.md

 decomposed(79)
 ```

-It is worth noting that whilst there is nothing to be done about the inefficient
+It is worth noting that whilst there is nothing obvious to be done about the
-modulus as that is the best that can be done with the instruction set available,
+inefficient modulus  with the instruction set available, the early break can be
-the early break can be implemented.
-Given that 907 of the 1000 outer loops would
+implemented.
+Given that 907 of the 1000 outer loops would then break after less
-then break after less than &#8730;124,900 iterations of the middle loop.
-This
+than &#8730;124,900 iterations of the middle loop.
+This probably isn't enough to
-probably isn't enough to make it viable, but still a major improvement.
-The
+make it viable, but still a major improvement.
+The change would be fairly simple:
-change would be fairly simple: add `jnz 1 9` after `set f = 0`, and increment the
+add `jnz 1 9` after `set f = 0`, and increment the `jnz` instructions for the
-`jnz` instructions for the loops outside that by 1 to account for the extra
+loops outside that by 1 to account for the extra instruction.
-instruction.